Northampton's rather unusual Speciality Events Venue

 ©

 Discover the thinking behind the famous Tiddley Tea and why it's been so well received in Northampton.
 When "The Eccentric Englishman" was a mere twinkle in the eyes of Lady and Lord Muck, Northampton was in real need of something different and, with the tea rooms, at 21 St Giles Street, now open to all, the town certainly offers something different now!
 A Tiddley Tea is, at first glance, a hearty Afternoon Tea, with a tempting array of savoury and sweet morsels made on the premises, by Lady Muck.
 These delicacies are served on 3-tier cake stands, accompanied by a wide choice of teas.....only, it's not tea at all - it's a Tiddley cocktail, wine or spirit served in a tea and sipped from a china tea cup.
 The cocktails are specifically designed with Northampton in mind with names such as "The Enchanted English Rose" which is a tribute to Princess Diana, whose family home, Althorp, is situated just a few miles out of the town.
 The "Scrum Bucket" is a nod to the Northampton 'Saints' Rugby Team and "Our Curious Cobbler" is dedicated to world-renowned Northampton shoe industry.
 Of course, guests don't have to partake in alcohol at all; there is a non-alcoholic version of this tea extravaganza, called the "Prohibition" Tea and is proving just as popular as its alcoholic counterpart.
-The fun and quirky Tiddley Tea menu has earned quite a reputation with the townspeople of Northampton voting "The Eccentic Englishman" winner of the "Muddy Stillettos Award" in 2022 and the tearoom was award Finalist at the "Northampton Live" Awards in 3 categories.
+The fun and quirky Tiddley Tea menu has earned quite a reputation with the townspeople of Northampton voting "The Eccentric Englishman" winner of the "Muddy Stillettos Award" in 2022 and the tearoom has been award Finalist at the "Northampton Live" Awards each year, since it was established.
 It's a winner all round and our customers agree that "Afternoon Tea has never been so much fun!"

 ©